sithisakulratp/CSCI380_EngineeringBook/engr-notebook.md

  7) Mission;

 ## Info Security Control
- - technical and non-technical safety gates attempting to:
+ - technical and non-technical safety gates

+### class
+ - class is going well so far.
+Can't wait to do more hands-on work tho!